 Anna previously served as the political nonprofits researcher at the Center for Responsive Politics focusing on nonprofit political activity, undisclosed money in elections, transparency, and other campaign finance issues.

 Anna holds a J.D. from the University of the District of Columbia School of Law and graduated magna cum laude from North Carolina State University, where she earned a bachelor’s degree in political science with a concentration in American politics and an honors degree in psychology.

-Anna has completed an an extended placement with the Bureau of Energy Resources Public Policy and Diplomacy Division through the U.S. State Department Student Foreign Service program and held positions with a political action committee, government relations firm, the D.C.
+Anna has provided pro bono representation to taxpayers in disputes with the IRS at the University of the District of Columbia School of Law Low Income Taxpayer Clinic and completed an an extended placement with the U.S. State Department Student Foreign Service program, where she developed the social media strategy of the Bureau of Energy Resources Public Policy and Diplomacy Division.
+Anna has also held positions with a political action committee, government relations firm, the D.C.
 Superior Court Senior Judge’s Chambers, the Lawyers’ Committee for Civil Rights Under Law Voting Rights Project, the D.C.
 Council Committee on Government Operations, and the U.S. House of Representatives, as well as in the private sector and with other nonprofit organizations.

 This is a personal blog.
 The opinions expressed here represent my own and not those of my employer or any other organization with which I am affiliated.
 Due to the nature of having an open mind, my thoughts and opinions change from time to time.
 This blog is intended to merely provide a record of projects I have taken part in.
 As such, any thoughts and opinions expressed within out-of-date posts may not the same, nor even similar, to those I may hold today.